-Why Breast ImplantsThe amount of breast development in an adult female varies considerably.
+Why Do Women Get Breast ImplantsThe amount of breast development in an adult female varies considerably.
 Some women simply never develop a large amount of breast tissue.
 Others note that their breast tissue becomes noticeably less in amount following pregnancies.
-The majority of women seeking this surgery seek only to have normal size breasts that relates to their body proportions and they are not seeking to be exceptionally buxom.
+The majority of women seeking this surgery seek only to have normal size breasts that relate to their body proportions and they are not seeking to be exceptionally buxom.
 Breast implants make small breast larger.
 They may, but do not necessarily, improve their shape.
 Breasts made larger by implants may have the same tendency to droop and sag as the same size breasts without implants might.
 Drooping and sagging breast sometimes, however, can be corrected partially with implants.
 In the 1970s and 1980s, breast implant surgery was the most common cosmetic surgery in the United States.
 After the “silicone scare” of the 1990s, it is once again one of the most common cosmetic surgeries.
 Currently, over 100,000 such surgeries per year are now performed in America.
 At least 1.5 million women in this country have breast implants.

-Type of Breast ImplantBefore 1992 and the FDA scare, seven implant manufacturers existed.
+Types of Breast ImplantsBefore 1992 and the FDA scare, seven implant manufacturers existed.
 Today, only Allergan and Mentor survive.
 Saline implants produce a reduced incidence of capsular contracture, require smaller incisions, and they have an overall reputation of greater safety.
 Silicone gel is now available for first time augmentation and reconstruction surgery, should the patient choose it.
 The patient must be 22 years of age or older.
 Different shapes and “projections” are available, and the saline “bag” surface can be textured or smooth.
 The literature regarding implants is massive and confusing, and different surgeons constantly debate which implant type and shape is the best.
 Most surgeons whom I respect and have worked with prefer the following implant characteristics for primary implantation: • A smooth shell, without texturing, filled with saline or silicone • Spherical (not “anatomic” or “teardrop”) shape • High profile or moderate profile

 Hospital, Surgical Center, or Office Surgery for your Breast ImplantsBreast implant surgery can be safely and effectively performed in any of these settings.
 Surgical center and office settings are usually more convenient for all involved, are more confidential, have lower rates of infection, are less expensive, are often safer, and provide a more pleasant surgical experience.